 good companies use marketing to create relationships.

-the best companies use marketing to develop businesses that deliver continued value to their customers.
+the best companies use marketing to develop organizations that deliver continued value to their customers.”

 – know your customer, market, and competitors